cloud66/help-old/_posts/managing-your-stack/custom-git-repository.md

 You can push changes of CustomConfig files into this repository which will update CustomConfig of the stack and will be ready to be pushed to real servers with next release.

-If you change CustomConfigs through dashboard, the changes will be pushed to _Custom Git Repository_ as well, so you can see and the changes in your git client too.
+If you change CustomConfigs through dashboard, the changes will be pushed to _Custom Git Repository_ as well, so you can see the changes in your git client too.

 <h2 id="access">Access to Custom Git Repository</h2>